Verge (XVG) Suffers a Severe Miner Network Attack

 The hacker is still using the same timestamp spoofing that would impact the difficulty adjustments on the network.
 Expect this time he is not only using scrypt but also lyra2re.

 At the time of writing, the malicious miner was able to mine blocks 2155850 to 2206272 which is about 35m XVG.
 This is equivalent to about $1.7m that the hacker was able to earn again.

 What did the devs do about it?

-They merely labelled it an “ongoing DDOS” attack with not that much more explanation.
-However, they have used the opportunity to explaint that they will be rolling out a completely updated codebase.
+They merely labelled it an "ongoing DDOS" attack with not that much more explanation.
+However, they have used the opportunity to explain that they will be rolling out a completely updated codebase.

-If the developers are able to release a completely new codebase and they use a rigourous peer review, it is possible that they could recover.
+If the developers are able to release a completely new codebase and they use a rigorous peer review, it is possible that they could recover.

 However, as many would say: Fool me once, shame on me, fool me twice, shame on you...